-In general, knowledge or correct reconstruction of the exact joint genotype expression distribution may not be possible because, the genotype-phenotype correlation coefficient alone is not sufficient to perfectly reconstruct the genotype distribution given the expression levels.
-The attacker can, however, utilize a priori knowledge about the relation between gene expression levels and genotypes and build the joint genotype-expression distributions using models with varying complexities and parameters (Online Methods, Supplementary Note, Supplementary Fig. 5).
+In general, knowledge or correct reconstruction of the exact joint genotype\expression distribution may not be possible because the genotype-phenotype correlation coefficient alone is not sufficient to perfectly reconstruct the genotype distribution given the expression levels.
+The attacker can, however, utilize a priori knowledge about the genotype-expression relation and build the joint distributions using models with varying complexities and parameters (Online Methods, Supplementary Note, Supplementary Fig. 5).
 We focus on a highly simplified model where the attacker exploits the knowledge that the eQTL genotypes and expression levels are correlated such that the extremes of the gene expression levels (highest and smallest expression levels) are observed with extremes of the genotypes (homozygous genotypes).
 We use a measure, termed extremity, to quantify the outlierness of expression levels (Online Methods, Supplementary Note, Supplementary Fig. 6, 7).
-Based on the extremity of expression level and the gradient of association, the attacker first builds an estimate of the joint genotype-expression distribution, then constructs the posterior distribution of genotypes and finally chooses the genotypes with maximum a posterior probability (Online Methods, Supplementary Note, Fig. 2a, b).
+Based on the extremity of expression level and the gradient of association, the attacker first builds an estimate of the joint genotype-expression distribution, then constructs the posterior distribution of genotypes and finally chooses the genotypes with maximum a posterior probabilities (Online Methods, Supplementary Note, Fig. 2a, b).

-The extremity based prediction methodology assigns zero probability to heterozygous genotype, and assigns only homozygous genotypes to variants, for which the associated gene's expression level has absolute extremity higher than a threshold.
+The extremity based prediction methodology assigns zero probability to the heterozygous genotype, and assigns only homozygous genotypes to variants, for which the associated gene's expression level has absolute extremity higher than a threshold.
 We performed linking attack using this prediction method (in 2nd step of linking).
 In the 1st step of the attack, we used absolute correlation and extremity thresholds for eQTL selection.
 The linking accuracy is higher than 95% for much of the eQTL selections (Fig 2a, Supplementary Fig. 6d).
 We also observed that changing extremity threshold does not affect the linking accuracy substantially compared to changing absolute correlation threshold.
 We thus focus on attack scenarios where the absolute extremity threshold is set to zero.
 This also simplifies the attack scenario by removing one parameter from genotype prediction.
 With this approach, the genotype prediction accuracy increases with increasing absolute correlation threshold (Supplementary Fig. 6c).
-We performed linking attack with this model where we used the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
+We performed linking attack with this model where we used the correlation-based eQTL selection in step 1, then extremity\based genotype prediction in step 2.
 In the step 3, we evaluated two distance measures for linking the predicted genotypes to the individuals in genotype dataset (Online Methods, Supplementary Fig. 8).
 More than 95% of the individuals (Fig. 5c, d) are vulnerable for most of the parameter selections, which is more accurate compared to the baseline linking attack (Fig 5a).
-When the auxiliary information is present, the fraction of vulnerable individuals increases to 100% for most of the eQTL selections.
-We also observed that the extremity attack may link close relatives to each other, which can create potential privacy concerns for the family (Supplementary Fig. 9d).
-These results show that linking attack with extremity based genotype prediction, although technically simple, can be extremely effective in characterizing individuals.
+When the auxiliary information is used, the fraction of vulnerable individuals increases to 100% for most of the